 Which species are found in fresh water?

-Students might suggest species like trout (brown, rainbow), eel, bullies, etc. Most species in New Zealand lakes were introduced, usually as game fish.
+Students might suggest species like trout (brown, rainbow), eel, bullies, etc. Most species in New Zealand lakes are introduced, usually as game fish.
+This learning could be linked to fish or animals that are significant to your local area, or to learning about pests or native animals (e.g. mudfish).

 - Explain that scientists sample fish in our waterways to keep track of numbers and species.
-That is one way to make sure our sea, lakes, and rivers are not over fished.
+That is one way to make sure our sea, lakes, and rivers are not overfished.
+Consider if there are any experts in your local community that could come and talk to your class about overfishing and sampling (e.g. from NIWA).

 You might play a short video about freshwater fish.
 Forest and Bird has some interesting examples.

-- Show students Copymaster Two that shows pictures of two introduced species, rainbow trout and perch.
+- Show students Copymaster 2 that shows pictures of two introduced species, rainbow trout and perch.
 Both species are common in New Zealand lakes and rivers.

 Imagine a tiny lake that has only four fish, two trout and two perch.

 A scientist catches two fish out of the lake, one after the other.
-The second fish bits so quickly there is no time to return the first one.
+The second fish bites so quickly there is no time to return the first one.

 What species might the two fish be?